Riteshbaranwal01/Assignment-1/README.md

  ---

 ## ✅ Example
-If your name is Priya and you are solving Fibonacci:
+If your name is Priya and you are solving prime:
-File name → `priya_fibonacci.py`
+File name → `priya_prime.py`

 ---

 ## ⚠️ Rules
-- Do not modify other students’ files.
+- Do not modify other students’ branch files.
 - Work only in your own branch.
 - Late submissions may not be accepted.